Dollar slips on weak U.S. data, Iraq violence

 The New Zealand dollar, meanwhile, rallied after the Reserve Bank of New Zealand hiked base rates by 25 basis points to 3.25 percent, drawing demand for the higher-yielding currency.

-The U.S. dollar index .DXY, which measures the dollar against a basket of six major currencies, was last down 0.28 percent at 80.565.
+The U.S. dollar index, which measures the dollar against a basket of six major currencies, was last down 0.28 percent at 80.565.
 The euro was last up 0.18 percent against the dollar at $1.3554.

 The dollar was last down 0.43 percent against the Japanese yen at 101.63 yen, and was last down 0.22 percent against the Swiss franc to trade at 0.8982 franc.
 The New Zealand dollar last traded up 1.48 percent at $0.8692.